azat-co/fullstack-javascript/chapter6/chapter6.md

     (<https://nodejs.org/api/fs.html>): Module for working with the file system

 These are the most important core modules.
-Let's cover each of them.
+Let's take a look at each of them.

 ### http

-This is the main module responsible for Node.js HTTP server.
+This is the main module responsible for the Node.js HTTP server.
 Here are the main methods:

--   `http.createServer()`: returns a new web server object
+-   `http.createServer()`: Returns a new web server object

--   `http.listen()`: begins accepting connections on the specified port and hostname
+-   `http.listen()`: Begins accepting connections on the specified port and hostname

--   `http.createClient()`: node app can be a client and make requests to other servers
+-   `http.createClient()`: Node app can be a client and make requests to other servers TK

--   `http.ServerRequest()`: incoming requests are passed to request handlers
+-   `http.ServerRequest()`: Passes incoming requests to request handlers

-    -   `data`: emitted when a piece of the message body is received
+    -   `data`: Emitted when a piece of the message body is received

-    -   `end`: emitted exactly once for each request
+    -   `end`: Emitted exactly once for each request

-    -   `request.method()`: the request method as a string
+    -   `request.method()`: The request method as a string

-    -   `request.url()`: request URL string
+    -   `request.url()`: Request URL string

--   `http.ServerResponse()`: this object is created internally by an HTTP server—not by the user, and used as an output of request handlers
+-   `http.ServerResponse()`: Provides response/output of request handlers initiated by an HTTP server—not by the user

-    -   `response.writeHead()`: sends a response header to the request
+    -   `response.writeHead()`: Sends a response header to the request

-    -   `response.write()`: sends a response body
+    -   `response.write()`: Sends a response body

-    -   `response.end()`: sends and ends a response body
+    -   `response.end()`: Sends and ends a response body

 ### util

-This module provides utilities for debugging.
-Some of the methods
+This module provides a utility for debugging:
-include:

--   `util.inspect()`: Return a string representation of an object, which is useful for debugging
+-   `util.inspect()`: Returns a string representation of an object, which is useful for debugging

 ### querystring